optimex-xyz/market-maker-sdk/README.md

 ### 5.2.
 Bitcoin

-In case the target chain is Bitcoin, the transaction should have at least N + 1 outputs, with the first N outputs being the settlement UTXOs for PetaFi trades, and one of them being the change UTXO for the user with the correct amount.
+In case the target chain is Bitcoin, the transaction should have at least N + 1 outputs, with the first N outputs being the settlement UTXOs for trades, and one of them being the change UTXO for the user with the correct amount.
 The output N + 1 is the OP_RETURN output with the hash of tradeIds.

 Example implementation: